Built an enterprise innovation studio that ran without the primary facilitator in every room

 -

-40% reduction in facilitation prep time
+40% reduction in content production overhead

 The Problem